 - Drink water.
 Staying hydrated will help flush out your system and assist with bowel movements.
 Medications may hinder your digestive system and can contribute to bloating and discomfort, so drinking plenty of water is essential.

 - Eat a balanced diet.
-Pack your diet with dark leafy greens and vitamin C-rich foods—these will help fight infection.
+Pack your diet with dark leafy greens and vitamin C-rich foods—these will help heal tissue and fight infection.
 Try to stick to lean protein, fruits, veggies, and whole grains.
 Stay away from salty and processed foods.
 Also, avoid any foods that might cause gas, such as cabbage and beans.

 - Quit smoking.
 Nicotine causes your small blood vessels to constrict, limiting blood flow, which can be dangerous post-op.
 You must not smoke for at least a few weeks before and after your procedure.
 This can be a great opportunity to quit altogether.